-- (1) The Regulations set out in this Chapter apply in areas identified as a hotspot in terms of regulation 3(1) of the Regulations - (2) In the event of a conflict in interpretation between any specific regulation provided for in Chapter 6 and this Chapter, the provisions of this Chapter prevail in respect of an area identified a hotspot. - (3) Where no provision is made in this Chapter in respect of a specific matter, the provisions of Chapter 6 will continue to apply in respect of that matter.
+The Regulations set out in this Chapter apply in areas identified as a hotspot in terms of regulation 3(1) of the Regulations

+- (2) In the event of a conflict in interpretation between any specific regulation provided for in Chapter 6 and this Chapter, the provisions of this Chapter prevail in respect of an area identified a hotspot. - (3) Where no provision is made in this Chapter in respect of a specific matter, the provisions of Chapter 6 will continue to apply in respect of that matter.

-- (1) Every person is confined to his or her place of residence from 22H00 until 04H00 daily, except where a person- - (a) has been granted permission through directions by the relevant Cabinet member or a permit, which corresponds with Form 7 of Annexure A, to perform a service other than a service related to an activity listed under Table 4; or - (b) is attending to a security or medical emergency. - (2) Closing time for the following establishments, whether indoors or outdoors, is 21H00 daily: - (a) Faith-based institutions; - (b) venues where social events are hosted; - (c) venues hosting concerts and live performances; - (d) cinemas; - (e) theatres; - (f) casinos; - (g) museums, galleries and archives; - (h) gyms, fitness centres and swimming pools; - (i) restaurants, bars, taverns, shebeens and similar establishments; and - (j) venues hosting sport, arts and culture activities.
+- (1) Every person is confined to his or her place of residence from 22H00 until 04H00 daily, except where a person- - (a) has been granted permission through directions by the relevant Cabinet member or a permit, which corresponds with Form 7 of Annexure A, to perform a service other than a service related to an activity listed under Table 4; or - (b) is attending to a security or medical emergency. - (2) Closing time for the following establishments, whether indoors or outdoors, is 21H00 daily: - (a) Faith-based institutions; - (b) venues where social events are hosted; - (c) venues hosting concerts and five performances; - (d) cinemas; - (e) theatres; - (f) casinos; - (g) museums, galleries and archives; - (h) gyms, fitness centres and swimming pools; - (i) restaurants, bars, taverns, shebeens and similar establishments; - (j) venues hosting sport, arts and culture activities; and - (k) any other place where a gathering may take place.